andyschulzz/capstone-project/README.md

 I developed Pumpele as my final project during the [neuefische](https://www.neuefische.de) web developer bootcamp in spring 2020.

 It is a workout planner and knowledge base app made with [Create React App](https://github.com/facebook/create-react-app) and [Firebase](https://firebase.google.com/) backend.
-With Pumpele the user can not only create individual workouts regarding his  needs and track his own progress but also get inspired of a great variety of exercises from the database to steadily improve the workouts.
+The user can not only create individual workouts regarding his needs and track his own progress but also get inspired by a great variety of exercises from the database to steadily improve his knowledge and workouts.

 ## Preview